Ford Fiesta (seventh generation): Marketing

 On July 20, 2017, Ford UK released an advertisement of the Fiesta featuring actress Keeley Hawes.

 Discontinuation

-Ford executives in October 2022 announced that the Fiesta is set to be discontinued by mid-2023, as costs of parts rise and drivers opt for SUVs, and the company wants to focus on electrification of its vehicles.
+Ford executives in October 2022 announced that the Fiesta was set to be discontinued by mid-2023, due to the rising cost of parts and drivers opting for SUVs, and the company wanting to focus on electrification of its vehicles.

+The final Fiesta was produced on July 7, 2023, with the last two cars destined for Ford's heritage fleets; one in Germany and one in the UK.